-The new travel authorization for Europe —that the EU-Lisa agency has been working on since 2016— is expected to be fully operational by the end of 2022, according to a representative of the European Commission.
+The new travel authorisation for Europe — that the EU-Lisa agency has been working on since 2016 — is expected to be fully operational by the end of 2022, according to a representative of the European Commission.

-The European travel authorization is known as ETIAS, which stands for European Travel Information and Authorization System.
+This European visa waiver is known as ETIAS, which stands for European Travel Information and Authorisation System.
 Previously announced launch dates include 2020, and, later on, 2021.

-This new delay in the ETIAS timeline is made to allow all those involved time and resources to adapt to the new policy:
+This new delay in the ETIAS timeline has been announced to allow all those involved time and resources to adapt to the new policy:

 - Schengen Border Control